 The end of life (EOL) date for this integration is 30 September 2020.
 This documentation is now archived and is no longer updated.
-The Collection Agent plugin for Kubernetes now replaces this integration, see Kubernetes Collection Agent plug-in.
+The Collection Agent plugin for Kubernetes now replaces this integration, see Installation in a Kubernetes or OpenShift environment.

 Red Hat OpenShift Container Platform is an enterprise application platform, built for containers that use Kubernetes and offering full control over Kubernetes environments.